kailash-manasarovar/statement/docs/timeline/2023/july.md

 ## Concha responds

-- I receive an email from Concha replying to my letter.
+- I receive an email from Concha replying to my first letter.
 - She asks me if I had been abused by the trumpet teacher and, if I had, I should have reported it immediately and she would have been able to help me.

 ![Emailing with Concha](../../content/images/Email%20proofs%20of%20both%20letters%20to%20Concha.png)